 Class schedules can vary, but usually include at least one mid- week evening class and at least one full weekend day over a 15 week period.
 Classes are typically held at the Regional Public Safety Training Center, 5190 Spectrum Blvd, Reno, Nevada.

-Recruits must complete a minimum of 120 hours of training to receive their POST Reserve Certificate (NRS 289.170).
+Recruits must complete a minimum of 120 hours of training to receive their POST Reserve Certificate (NAC 289.170).

 Upon completion of a Reserve Academy, reserve deputies are put through a modified field/facility training program to ensure they are each properly trained and qualified for duty.

-In order for you to be considered for this program, you must complete a Washoe County Sheriff's Office Application for Reserve Deputy Sheriff.
+In order for you to be considered for this program, you must complete the Washoe County Sheriff's Office Application for Reserve Deputy Sheriff.
 It is your responsibility to provide specific, accurate, and complete information describing how you meet the minimum qualifications in your original application materials, as no additional information will be considered after the filing deadline.
 A resume may be submitted in addition to, but not in lieu of, any portion of the application.
-Forms are available through the Sheriff's Office Patrol Division, 911 Parr Boulevard, Reno, Nevada.

 The final acceptance of the successful applicant will be made by the Washoe County Sheriff's Office.